AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

    parser to the activity in a modular way.
 5. `Activity`: Represents the activity to be added.
 It is a superclass for specific activity types like Run, Swim and Cycle.
-6. `Data`: manages the current state of the activity list.
+6. `Data`: Manages the current state of the activity list.
-7. `ActivityList`: maintains the list of all activities added to the application.
+7. `ActivityList`: Maintains the list of all activities added to the application.

 Class Relationships: